LiveRamp/reslang/README.md

 This should bring up the options.

+## Running in Docker
+Individuals who do not want to build Reslang from scratch are free to use the `reslang-docker` script which provides convenient, but limited, functionality with a reslang container.
+This script outputs the generated swagger and requires an absolute path to function.

 ## Creating & viewing the swagger

 To create swagger, you first create a reslang file.
 Then you simply ask the reslang program to turn this into swagger.